Ahmed-M-Anis/natours/readMe.md

 # tours app (nodejs)

-- have rouls of (admin , lead-guide , guide , user)
+- have roles  of (admin , lead-guide , guide , user)

 - have authorization and authentication

-- have securety agenist query injection , spam , and protiction form xss
+-  have security against query injection , spam, and protection form xss

+- error handling

 - user can signup, login, set review on tour ,reset password ,upload there photo , delete the account